EdgeBox/sync-core-on-premise/README.md

 This repository documents the setup of the Sync Core for local and on-premise installations.
 The full documentation is available [here](https://edgebox.github.io/sync-core-on-premise/).

+If GitHub pages are down, you can also find the documentation as plain pages [here](docs).

 # Releases

 Please checkout the [changelog](CHANGELOG.md) for details about our releases.